paul-hammant/imapdigester/README.md

 inbox for this one.
 This email address is totally private to you - not even other machines know about it.
 Just you, software-daemons you deployed and your email client(s).
 Let's call this the **digest inbox**.
-It could be your regular email address, but what if there's a bug and it deletes all you email - yup, that's right, use a dedicated email accound for this one too too.
+It could be your regular email address, but what if there's a bug and it deletes all you email - yup, that's right, use a dedicated email account for this one too too.

 Maybe grabbing two email addresses from a major email provider the above two is best.
 Your email client (desktop or mobile) may be able to show and "all inboxes" view of your regular email, and your **digest inbox** just fine.